Let’s get you a customised plan

 If the goods appear damaged, do not accept them until you can provide written confirmation.

-In case of any damage or loss found later on, the shipping company should be informed in writing within 3 days of receiving the goods.
+If damage or loss is found later, the shipping company should be informed in writing within 3 days of receiving the goods.

 The consignees should familiarise themselves with the port's rules where the goods are being delivered.